nanthony21/nanthony21.github.io/index.md

 [Repository](https://github.com/nanthony21/PWSpy)

 #### PWSPy_gui
-A collection of GUI application built on top of the `PWSpy` making the analysis of PWS data easy and accessible to all.
+A collection of GUI application built on top of `PWSpy` making the analysis of PWS data easy and accessible to all.
 [Repository](https://github.com/nanthony21/pwspy_gui)

 #### mpl_qt_viz